7 Secrets of Lean Bodies

 Contact me today for more information on early morning and in-home training sessions.

 If you are on the west side, I’ve got a great personal trainer in Venice and personal trainers in Marina del Rey!

 How To Stay On Your Diet While Traveling

-It’s easy to maintain your fitness routine at home, especially if you are working with a personal trainer (hopefully one of mine) and have a plan for everything.
+It’s easy to maintain your fitness routine at home, especially if you are working with a personal trainer (hopefully one of my Los Angeles personal trainers) and have a plan for everything.
 But what happens when you have to leave town on a business trip, vacation, or holiday?
 So many people end up falling off the wagon the moment they leave their comfortable environment and have a really hard time picking up the pieces once they are back.

 Let’s face it, maintaining your habits of eating healthy while traveling can be really hard and avoiding bad foods is difficult at home, but it feels impossible if you are rushing to a long flight and will be spending days in and out of business meetings.

 Here are some of my tricks on how to achieve and maintain those lean bodies and stay healthy on the road.
 Note: all those super-lean fitness personalities you follow on instagram maintain their diets while travelling.